 First, here’s the track:

-This is kind of just a demo, and a real house track would be maybe twice as long — the remix is five minutes long exactly — but I think it serves well as a proof of concept.
+This is kind of just a demo, and a real house track would be maybe twice as long, but I think it serves well as a proof of concept.
 If you’ve been following the previous posts, you recognize these drum sounds, as well as the riser.
 The previous posts explain those sounds in detail.
 What’s new are some more melodic sounds — a synth pad and a sound like low bells or perhaps piano strings being scraped — and the fact that this is a track rather than an eight-bar loop.

 So there are just three things to explain: